JasminDreasond/Tiny-Essentials/docs/v1/basics/html.md

 * `pageshow`, `pagehide`
 * IE fallback: `onfocusin`, `onfocusout`

----

 #### 🔍 Initial Trigger

-Immediately after installation, the script simulates a `focus` or `blur` event based on the current visibility state to **ensure the classes are applied from the start**.
+Immediately after installation, the script simulates a `focus` or `blur` event based on the current visibility state to **ensure the classes and callbacks are applied from the start**.

----

 #### 🧯 Uninstalling